Who can participate?

 Participants should have access to a Canvas course site (preferably a course they are or will be teaching).

 We recommend basic familiarity with Canvas and other instructional technologies.
-If needed, visit our Trainings & Events page or request a development site through the [Canvas Request System].

 TAs, graduate students, or student employees who cannot access the Canvas Request System should contact a faculty member or their facilitator for support.